Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/06-versal-system-design-clocking-tutorial/README.md

 ## Introduction

-Developing an accelerated AI Engine design for the VCK190 can be done using the Vitis compiler (`v++`).
-This compiler can be used to compile programmable logic (PL) kernels and connect these PL kernels to the AI Engine and PS device.
+You can use the AMD Vitis™ compiler (`v++`) to develop an accelerated AI Engine design for the VCK190.
+You can also use this compiler to compile programmable logic (PL) kernels and connect these PL kernels to the AI Engine and PS device.

-In this tutorial, you will learn clocking concepts for the Vitis compiler and how to define clocking for an ADF Graph, as well as PL kernels using clocking automation functionality.
-The design being used is a simple classifier design as shown in the following figure:
+This tutorial covers clocking concepts for the Vitis compiler.
+It shows how to define clocking for an ADF Graph and PL kernels using clocking automation functionality.
+The design is a simple classifier design as shown in the following figure:

 ![Design](./images/design.png)

 Prerequisites for this tutorial are:

-* Familiarity with the `v++ -c --mode aie` flow.
+* Familiarity with the `v++ -c --mode aie` flow
-* Familiarity with the `gcc` style command line compilation.
+* Familiarity with the `gcc` style command line compilation

-In the design, the following clocking steps are used:
+This design uses the following clocking steps:

 | Kernel Location | Compile Setting |
 | --- | --- |
 | Interpolator, Polar Clip, & Classifier | AI Engine Frequency (1 GHz) |
 | `mm2s` & `s2mm` | 150 MHz and 100 MHz (`v++ -c` & `v++ -l`) |
-For detailed information, see the Clocking the PL Kernels section [here](https://docs.amd.com/r/en-US/ug1076-ai-engine-environment/Clocking-the-PL-Kernels).
+For detailed information, refer  the Clocking the PL Kernels section [here](https://docs.amd.com/r/en-US/ug1076-ai-engine-environment/Clocking-the-PL-Kernels).

-**IMPORTANT**: Before beginning the tutorial, make sure you have installed the Vitis 2025.2 software.
-The Vitis release includes all the embedded base platforms including the VCK190 base platform that is used in this tutorial.
-In addition, ensure you have downloaded the Common Images for Embedded Vitis Platforms from this link: <https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms/2025.2.html> The common image package contains a prebuilt Linux kernel and root file system that can be used with the AMD Versal™  board for embedded design development using Vitis.
+**IMPORTANT**: Before beginning the tutorial, install the Vitis 2025.2 software.
+The Vitis release includes all the embedded base platforms including the VCK190 base platform that this tutorial uses.
+Also download the Common Images for Embedded Vitis Platforms from [this link](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms/2025.2.html).
+The common image package contains a prebuilt Linux kernel and root file system that you can use with the AMD Versal™ board for embedded design development using Vitis.

 Before starting this tutorial, run the following steps: